 The Most Popular Areas of Nursing

-Geriatric nurses are those nurses that provide medical care for any elderly person.
+Geriatric nurses provide medical care to elderly patients.
 They are specialized in the issues of aging and the end of life process.
-They can serve as supporters and advocates for elderly people and their families as well.
-This is one specialty that is currently high in demand since the U.S. population is continuing to age.
+They can serve as supporters and advocates for elderly people and their families.
+This is one specialty that is currently high in demand in the United States as the population continues to age.
+Working with geriatric patients can be rewarding, as each person has his or her own story to tell.
+Nurses in this specialization are likely to form meaningful relationships with patients and their families.

 - American Board of Nursing Specialties